neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 	Of course you can implement your own entry point and configure it by using its full qualified class name.
-Just make sure to implement the ``TYPO3\FLOW3\Security\Authentication\EntryPointInterface`` interface.
+Just make sure to implement the ``TYPO3\Flow\Security\Authentication\EntryPointInterface`` interface.

 .. tip::

 	If a request has been intercepted by an ``AuthenticationRequired`` exception, this request will be stored in the security context.
 By this, the authentication process can resume this request afterwards.
-Have a look at the FLOW3 authentication controller if you want to see this feature in action.
+Have a look at the TYPO3 Flow authentication controller if you want to see this feature in action.

 :title:`Available authentication entry points`